The Best VPN Services of 2023

 - Slow speeds on Windows, but has recently gotten much faster with WireGuard protocol

 All VPNs can fail at any time without warning; that’s just the reality.
 That’s also why we recommend looking for a VPN with a kill switch just like IPVanish.
 It’s not that IPVanish is unreliable.
-It only ever got disconnected unexpectedly once, apparently due to server maintenance, but it showed us the kill switch in action.
-Without it, we would have kept browsing thinking IPVanish is protecting our data.
-But because it halted our device’s network connection the moment IPVanish disconnected, the kill switch alerted us that we were no longer getting protection.
-We reconnected through a different server and got back online moments later.
+It only ever got disconnected unexpectedly once due to server maintenance.
+But thanks to that, we saw the kill switch in action.

 An Audited Privacy Policy

-All of the VPNs we’ve reviewed have privacy policies that outline what types of data they collect, why they collect those types of data, and how they use the data.
-Not all of them, though, have been audited like IPVanish.
+Most VPNs have privacy policies that outline the types of data they collect, why they collect them, and how they use them.
+Not all VPNs, though, have been audited like IPVanish.

-The Leviathan Security Group, an independent security and privacy auditing firm, audited IPVanish’s privacy and security practices just this year.
+The Leviathan Security Group audited IPVanish’s privacy and security practices just this year.
 They’ve found that IPVanish’s claim that it doesn’t log browsing and usage data is true.
 The firm also determined that IPVanish is non-invasive to its users’ privacy, making it a solid VPN for privacy-conscious users.

 Who It’s Best For:

-IPVanish has great mobile apps and it’s also affordable, so students looking to improve their digital security and privacy, not to mention access blocked sites on their school’s network, could benefit from this VPN.
+IPVanish has great mobile apps and it’s also affordable.
+Students looking to improve their digital security and privacy and access blocked sites on their school’s network, could benefit from this VPN.

 -